kudrom/lupulo/docs/accessors.rst

-Once you know that an accessor is described in the layout and some of its arguments, it's time now to present you the built-in accessors present in every installation of m3dpi_ui with its required arguments, which you must add to the layout file of the desired widget layout.
+Once you know that an accessor is described in the layout and some of its arguments, it's time now to present you the built-in accessors present in every installation of lupulo with its required arguments, which you must add to the layout file of the desired widget layout.

 primitive